-Women
+Women:

-- Suit: Neutral colors, such as navy blue, charcoal gray, or black; long-sleeved jacket with knee-length skirt; solid-colors vs. patterns. - Blouse: White or pastel shades.
+- Suit: Neutral colors, such as navy blue, charcoal gray, or black; long-sleeved jacket with knee-length skirt; solid-colors vs. patterns.
+A jacket / skirt combination is considered more professional than pants or a dress. - Blouse: White or pastel shades.
 Button downs in crisp cotton or matte silks are good choices. - Shoes: Close-toed leather pumps in black or a color that complements your suit.
 No more than a one- or two-inch heel.
-If you are interviewing at a very conservative company, it may be wise to wear panty hose as well. - Jewelry and Perfume: Simple post or small hoop earrings (no more than one earring per ear), one ring per hand, one bracelet.
+No bare legs!
+Wear panty hose in a skin tone color. - Jewelry and Perfume: Simple post or small hoop earrings (no more than one earring per ear), one ring per hand, one bracelet.
 No nose, tongue, eyebrow or any other "rings" worn in facial piercings.
-Very light perfume; better yet, no perfume at all.

-- Makeup: Simple and conservative.
+Very light perfume; better yet, no perfume at all. - Makeup: Simple and conservative.
 Avoid use of bright nail polish. - Hair: Styled away from your face.
 Don't overdo scented hairspray.

-Men
+Men:

 - Suit: Neutral colors, such as charcoal gray, navy blue, or black.
 Look for suits made of 100% "worsted" wool. - Shirt: Solid color.
 White, long-sleeved is best for first interview.
 Be sure it is ironed. - Belt and Tie: Wear a black leather belt and a good-quality tie with a simple stripe or repeating pattern.
 No character or "story ties." - Shoes: Leather, polished, and matched to clothing (black shoes can be worn with navy blue or charcoal gray suit).
 Socks should be dark and mid-calf length so no shin is visible when sitting. - Jewelry and Cologne: No ear, nose, tongue or other facial piercings.
-One (class or wedding) ring; one analog watch, if any.
+One (class or wedding) ring; one watch, if any.
 Use cologne in moderation, if at all. - Hair: Get a haircut a week (not a day) before the interview.